Academic Suspension Recovery

 - Consider whether it makes sense to appeal the suspension.
 While there is no guarantee the appeal will be granted, it does not hurt anything to try the appeal process.

 - Turn the suspension into an opportunity to review and reframe your career goals.
 Find out what it would take to be successful in your chosen career and evaluate whether another career may be a better match for your interests.
 Job shadowing and information interviewing are great ways to get more information and to meet people in the field you are considering.
-Career Services can provide more information on how to do this.
+Career Development & Community Engagement can provide more information on how to do this.

 - If you determine that the traditional college route is what you really want, then take steps to increase your success for when you return to UWF.
 Take a class or two at a community college or state college and work on changing any factors that were getting in your way from being academically successful before.
 You can investigate the Associate of Arts (AA) forgiveness program.
 While rules can change and you always need to check with your advisors, this may help you to get back into a traditional 4-year Florida college and may mean that you would start with a new grade point average when you return.